globalw/ilp_schedule/README.rst

 Introduction
 ============
-ilp_schedule is a python interface with the cutting edge integer linerar programming optimiser SCIP developed at the `Konrad Zuse Institute Berlin <http://scip.zib.de/>`__.
+ilp_schedule is a python interface with the cutting edge integer linerar programming optimizer SCIP developed at the `Konrad Zuse Institute Berlin <http://scip.zib.de/>`__.
 The code is enabling developers to build user oriented software to solve large scale scheduling problems.